 Yes.
 We are happy to have any data you can share with us.

 Yes.
-Many small data sets can become a very large one through many peoples contributions.
+Many small data sets can become a large one through several peoples contributions.

-We ask that you give your assurance that your data were collected in an ethical and non-coercive way and that the data will not be used in a way that is punitive to the individuals who have responded to the ProQOL.
-This may be an organizational, regimental, research human subjects committee or collected under methods and practices consistent with the ethical practices of you professional colleagues or associations.
-Recommended coding for key variables
+We ask that you give your assurance that your data was collected in an ethical and non-coercive way and that the data will not be used in a way that is punitive to the individuals who have responded to the ProQOL.
+This may be an organizational, regimental, human research subject committees, or collected under methods and practices consistent with the ethical practices of you professional colleagues or associations.
+Recommended coding for key variables.